 Yes, I am aware of both of those things and the fact there are many operational and administrative situations where that chain is critical to effective organizational decision-making.
 However, I am also aware of two other very important things.
 First, people in policing organizations already do this* (if very quietly).
 And second, the chain of command is often the very reason why good ideas never rise up the ladder.
 There are at least two significant reasons for why the chain - at least with respect to research ideas - can sometimes be better seen as the "roadblocks of command."

 1. Middle manager syndrome - this is a well documented phenomenon within many different types of organizations.
-The higher one climbs the occupational ladder, the more risk averse one typically becomes**.
+The higher one climbs the occupational ladder, the less risk averse one typically becomes**.
 Simply put: most organizations reward conservative decision-makers who risk little (and thus expose their agencies to fewer potential liabilities) than risk-takers.
 Conversely, most dynamic, highly successful organizations (at least in the private sector) are founded by individuals who were willing to take calculated risks and to learn from mistakes.
-While the latter may seem like an unrealistic environment to try to situate the institution of policing, the solution shouldn't be to plant one's self at the far end of the other side of the spectrum and refuse to budge.
+While the latter may seem like an unrealistic environment to try to situate the institution of policing, the solution shouldn't be to plant one's self at the far end of the other side of the spectrum and refuse to move.

 There is also a third factor and it's the dirty little secret of evidence based policing: many managers and senior staff are not well versed in the basics of scientific research and, rather than admitting a lack of knowledge, simply come up with reasons to say no. This is a bit silly, if completely understandable.
 It's silly because no one person can possibly be an expert in all things.
 For example, I know very little about business administration; however, there are many people within the policing ranks that are well educated and highly experienced in this.
 I used to know pretty much zippo about supervision or leadership (I've had to work to catch up), and most police officers in middle and senior ranks who have received education and/or training in these topics know a lot more about the theories and practice of leadership than I do.
 That's how knowledge works.